Do credit limit increases hurt your credit score?

 As long as you don’t increase your spending by too much and keep making payments on time, your credit scores shouldn’t be negatively affected by a credit limit increase in the long run.
 That’s because a higher credit limit can help you lower your credit utilization ratio.

-Credit utilization—how much of your available credit you’re using—is an important factor in determining your credit scores.
+Credit utilization is a measure of how much of your available credit you’re using.
+It’s an important factor in determining your credit scores.
 The CFPB recommends you keep your ratio under 30%.
-This, along with other responsible credit habits like making on-time payments, could help improve your credit score.
+This and other responsible credit habits, such as making on-time payments, could help you improve your credit score.

 Should you request a credit limit increase?